Dr Sam Howe is a Lecturer (PhD) and research fellow with the Institute for Health and Sport (IHeS) and First Year College at Victoria University.

 He coordinates and teaches into human physiology, exercise physiology and resistance training units.

 His research investigates the applications of wearable technology (GPS & accelerometers namely) in collision-based team sports.
 Sam previously completed his doctoral research with the Melbourne Rebels (Super 18 Rugby union team) and the Melbourne Rising (National Rugby Championship team) being the sport scientist for both teams.
 He is also involved in several learning and teaching related research investigations.

-Howe has a Bachelor of Exercise Science with Honours and his previous research investigated the effects of two common sport supplements (beta-alanine and sodium bicarbonate) on cycling performance with the Sports Performance Optimization Research Team (SPORT) at the University of Tasmania.
+Previous honours research focused on the effects of Beta-alanine and sodium bicarbonate (NaHCO3) on cycling performance in highly-trained cyclists with the Sports Performance Optimization Research Team (SPORT) - University of Tasmania.

 University of Tasmania, Bachelor of Exercise Science, Honours